5 Common Causes of Blocked Drains and How to Prevent Them

 Key Takeaways

-- Blockages to drains can cause disruption to your daily life and lead to problems with water, bad smells and even health dangers.
+- Drains that are blocked can interrupt your daily life and lead to problems with water, bad smells, and even health issues.

-- Fat, oil and grease accumulation can build up on the walls of pipes causing obstructions; try not to pour grease down the drain, or use hot water and soap while cleaning dishes.
+- The fat, oil and grease accumulations can stick to the walls of pipes causing obstructions; try not to pour grease down drains or use soap and hot water when washing dishes.

-- Tree roots naturally extend themselves into the earth to seek nutrients, which could cause serious damage and completely block pipes leading to flooding; regularly maintain trees near drainage systems by trimming them.
+- Tree roots naturally grow into the earth to seek nutrients, which could cause serious damage and completely block pipes which can cause flooding.
+Ensure you maintain the trees surrounding drainage systems by trimming them.

 - Hair

-Grease, oil and fat may seem like harmless substances to pour down the drain however, over time, they begin to accumulate over the insides of pipes, which causes an obstruction.
-If this happens, water is unable to flow freely through the drainpipes.
-The solution is to stop throwing grease into the drain.
-Alternatively, use hot water and soap to wash your hands when cleaning dishes because it assists to remove greasy substances.
+Oil, grease, and fat may seem like harmless substances to drain down the toilet, but over time they accumulate over the insides of pipes, causing an obstruction.
+When this occurs then water cannot flow freely through the drainpipes.
+The solution is to avoid pouring grease into the drain.
+Alternatively, use soap and hot water while cleaning dishes since it can help break down grease-based substances.

 Cause 2.
 Tree Roots

-It’s easy to assume that flushing non-biodegradable items like toilet paper, wet wipes etc. aren’t likely to cause major issues in the long term, but when too many of these items go down toilets they will resultantly pile up and push others away, blocking pipes – this can cause a bad smell to be released in the vicinity of toilets or bins!
-Always remember what should be flushed and what shouldn’t (i. it is only toilet paper is to have to be flushed).
+It’s not difficult to conclude that flushing non-biodegradable items like the wet wipes, sanitary towel etc. will not cause any major problems over the long haul, However, when a lot of these items are flushed into toilets, they can pile up and push others away, blocking pipes – this can result in nasty smells emanating around bins and toilets!
+Always remember what should be flushed, and what shouldn’t (i. e only toilet paper should have to be flushed).

 Additional Information